+XII.
+Use of Consultant

-Selecting the right kind of material and putting it in coherent form is not an easy matter.
-The committee will very likely feel the need for expert advice.
-It may also desire to be relieved of much technical detail and thus have more time to devote to matters of general policy.
-Employment of a consultant accomplishes these ends.
-The competent consultant is able to provide expert craftsmanship in the wording of provisions, a viewpoint unaffected by local prejudices and rivalrics, and a specialized knowledge that enables him to distinguish between workable and unworkable requirements.
+affected by local prejudices and rivalries, and a specialized knowledge that enables him to distinguish between workable and unworkable requirements.
 His experience in other cities makes it possible for him to anticipate many of the questions that will inevitably arise and to be ready with a reasonable solution which conserves time and energy in the code-making process.

 XIII.
-CODE ARRANGEMENT
+Code Arrangement